How to use data analytics to increase eCommerce revenue

 Data from Deloitte

-But how to use tech-like data analytics?
+But how can you leverage data with eCommerce analytics?

 Let’s start with figuring out one of the basic concepts of web analytics – funnels.
 A marketing or sales funnel describes the relationship between you and your potential buyer.
 Funnel analytics presents your target audience going through a set flow or funnel.
 Think about an online skincare store: